Learning A Locally Unified 3D Point Cloud for View Synthesis: Experiments

 \subsubsection{Performance of our method under various numbers of input source views}

-Considering that the projected point clouds from source views are not exactly overlapping, we set $S=1.1N$ and $K=8$ for the 2-input setting, and $S=1.6N$ and $K=14$ for the 3-input setting.
-Due to the limited GPU memory, the proposed unified point cloud representation can't directly process four sub-point clouds.
-Thus, we first fused three sub-point clouds as an intermediate unified point cloud and then fused it with the fourth point cloud.
+Due to the limited GPU memory, the proposed unified point cloud representation cannot directly process four sub-point clouds.
+Thus, we adopted a progressive fusion strategy, i.e., fusing three sub-point clouds as an intermediate unified point cloud further fused with the fourth sub-point cloud.
+Such a progressive manner can be straightforwardly extended to the case with more input views.
 As shown in Table~\ref{table:multiview}, the 3-input setting performs better than the 2-input because more information is available within the third input view.
 However, when given one more input view, there is no noticeable improvement.
 The main reason is that the camera motion in the dataset is very large, and the viewpoint of the fourth view is too far from the target view to provide useful information.